superwf/playwright-record-and-mock/README.md

 ## TODO

-* custom plugable strategy for record and mock.
+* custom plugable rule for record and mock.